goharbor/website/docs/administration/robot-accounts/_index.md

     ![Set robot account prefix](../../img/set-robot-prefix.png)

-## Authenticate with a Robot Account
+## Authenticate with a System Robot Account

 To use a robot account in an automated process, for example a script, use `docker login` and provide the credentials of the robot account.